 There are complex issues facing Asylum Seeking Children.
 Information about some children's whereabouts is not always maintained due to the transient nature of their accommodation arrangements.
 Agencies must however be alert to the fact that some children are trafficked into, within and out of the UK for custom related reasons, to be abused and exploited for commercial gain, including through sex, for domestic servitude, etc.

 Children who are missing from school may also be missing from care or home and are at risk.
-Education staff should follow the London Guidance of Safeguarding Children Missing from School
+Education staff should follow LSCP Missing from Care, Home and Education and the Wandsworth Children Missing from Home and Care Policy and Protocol.

 Whatever the problem, there are many organisations that can help, and it's never too later to try and sort out the situation.
 Getting help whilst the child or young person is still living at home is usually a better option than having him/her running away.